Last updated on June 6th, 2026 at 02:20 pm

 Flat-Fee MLS Listing ($300–$500)

-You get listed on MLS where actual retail buyers look.
-You handle showings yourself, but you get MLS exposure on 750+ websites.
+Listed on MLS where actual retail buyers look.
+You handle showings yourself, but you get exposure on 750+ websites.
 Way better buyer pool than Facebook.
 More serious offers.
 Higher prices typically.

 Less scam risk than Facebook because there’s no fake profile trust factor.
-Everyone knows Craigslist is sketchy, so buyers are more cautious.
-Attracts more serious local investors and cash buyers than Facebook.
+Selling on Craigslist attracts more serious local investors and cash buyers than Facebook.
 No algorithm limiting your visibility.

 If you need speed and certainty.
 Auctions attract serious cash buyers.
-Timeline is fixed (30-45 days typically).
-You’ll net less than selling traditionally, but more than Facebook disaster scenarios usually produce.
+Timeline is fixed (30–45 days typically).
+You’ll net less than a traditional sale, but more certainty than Facebook usually produces.
+Our breakdown on auction vs selling covers the tradeoffs.

 Can you sell your house on Facebook?
 Yes.
 Should you?
 Probably not, unless: